jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

 > **Table4:** Results comparative.

 Only left to review and compare the iteration complexity in each one of the methods _SQP_ used in the current work, _DM_ used in [[4]](#ref4) and _AE_ in [[8]](#ref8).
-This comparation will be the object of a future document.
+This comparative will be the object of a future document.

 6. Conclusion
 --------------------------------------------------------------------------------------
 The software implementation employed to compute the numerical experiments uses a reformulation that has the same idea that _CAP_, that is, a two-stage _maximization-then-minimization_ problem.
-For that reason, the reformulation made in $ \eqref{capsip} $ can be ommitted and instead of that, a customized computer software solution can be used in order to handle the problem directly.
-Avoiding this double reformulation reduce the overhead that can result in better computing times.
+For that reason, the reformulation made in $ \eqref{capsip} $ can be avoided and instead of that, a customized computer software solution can be used in order to handle the problem directly.
+This will reduce the reformulation overhead that can result in better computing times.

 ## References
 **[1]**{: #ref1} MathWorks - [fseminf - Algorithms (SQP)](https://www.mathworks.com/help/optim/ug/fseminf.html)